Couple, sexualité et cycle menstruel

 Follow the guide!

-First part: renewal and serenity for the follicular phase
+Part one: renewal and serenity for the follicular phase

 renewal and serenity for the follicular phase

-Second phase: caliente atmosphere for ovulation
+Second phase: a hot and steamy mood for ovulation

-brake and PMS for the luteal phase
+a slowdown and PMS for the luteal phase

 I hope this article has helped you understand the link between your cycle and your sexuality and that I have been able to answer some of your questions!